Aricia31/DataVisualisation/README.md

 Explanatory - Node Based(NodeBox) - Linear

-I began to search which metro station has Villo bikestands and how many they have.
-I began to draw circles, who represents the number of Villo bikestands per station.
+I began to search which metro station has Villo bikestands and how many bikestands they have.
+I began to draw circles, who represent the number of Villo bikestands per station.
 Then, I drew the metro stations all around, in a circle shape.
 I wanted my design to look like a bike.
 So, I positioned the metro stations inside the circle shape, the circles all around the metro stations and I wrote the quantity of Villo bikestands all around the circles.
 The result is a bicycle wheel, but it didn't look like a bicycle yet.
 So, I drew a saddle, a handlebar and a second wheel.

 Source: https://opendata.brussel.be/explore/dataset/villo-stations-beschikbaarheid-in-real-time/table/?sort=-number&location=11,50.84458,4.36556
 Source: https://opendata.brussel.be/explore/dataset/haltes-mivb/table/